ucsb-seclab/harden-HBFA/blogs/2021-12-19/README.md

 In customized DEBUG traces on commercial BIOS implementations *SEVERITY*-keywords like 'WARNING', 'ERROR' or 'FATAL' are placed manually in the trace message.

-3. `DEBUG()` internally is length limited due to a "buffer-based" implementation of `AsciiVSPrint()` and causes restrictions
+3. `DEBUG()` internally is length-limited due to a "buffer-based" implementation of `AsciiVSPrint()` and causes restrictions
     1. automatically generated [`__FILE__`](http://www.open-std.org/JTC1/SC22/WG14/www/docs/n1256.pdf#page=172) *origin* can't be placed into the DEBUG()-macro because a deep directory structure will overflow the buffer
     2. `DEBUG()` internally uses `DebugPrint()` that is not parameter checked at compile time

 ## [`CDETRACE()`](https://github.com/KilianKegel/CdePkg/blob/master/Include/CDE.h#L283)
-All the above mentioned disadvantages are eliminated with 'CDETRACE()`.<br>
+All the above mentioned characteristics are eliminated with 'CDETRACE()`.<br>
 Additionally it provides a *condition check* like:<br>
 ```c
     CDETRACE((TRCERR(EFI_SUCCESS != Status) "Something went wrong...\n"));
 ```
-The core idea is to use a "real" Standard C function `fprintf()`.
-For those cases modern C compiler (GCC too) do parameter validation at build time.
+The core idea is to use a "real" Standard C function `fprintf()`, in which cases modern C compiler (GCC too) do parameter validation at build time.
-Because internally it is a buffer-less implementation the buffer can not overflow by design and the message legth is unlimited.
+Because internally it is a buffer-less implementation the buffer cannot overflow by design and the message-length is unlimited.

 ```c
 #define CDETRACE(dbgsig_msg)  \